No shortage of "am I going up the stairs or down the stairs?" moments. Not like that's anything new.

 For two years I lived in an apartment with an electric stove.
 As a cook, I hated it.
 My joy at once again having a gas stove in my new home quickly faded as I realized that forgetting to turn off gas burners is exponentially more dangerous than leaving on an electric stove top.

-be much larger at some point.
+This tasteful label may have to be much larger at some point. |

 After ones of these incidents I managed to snap out of fibro fog long enough to haul out the label maker -- possibly because of the adrenalin rush accompanying that WTF moment.
 I now have reminders posted on the stove by the burners, as well as at eye level above the stove.